 A well-performing uphill ski will be lightweight, which makes it easy on the ascent, but can result in a chattery ride on hard snow.
 These skis can also be narrow, which also helps cut down on weight but diminishes the ski’s ability to float, leaving you wallowing in deep snow while your buds slay pow.

 On the flip side, a super wide, damp ski will be outstanding at cutting up freshies or givin’ er off that rad drop, but will be a serious hindrance on the way up.
 By the time you haul your powder-hungry, champagne-chugging setup to the top, you may find that all the good turns have already been taken.
 Finding a balance between the two extremes is essential.
+For a deeper dive check out: How To Choose A Backcountry Ski.

 The next piece of the puzzle are skins.
 Skins essentially turn your skis into snowshoes for the hike up.
 They stick to the bottom of your ski using clips and an adhesive, and their plush underside glides along the snow when moving forward and grips when sliding backwards.